-Liberal Studies offers a freshman year program, as well as a sophomore fall semester program for Core Program students, at NYU Washington, DC.
+Liberal Studies offers a first year program at NYU Washington, DC.
 Liberal Studies students are required to live in University housing to facilitate access to the University community and resources.
 For more information about the program, please see Global Study.

 Los Angeles is one of the world's leading centers for the creative industries, including film and television, music, and emerging media.
 NYU Los Angeles provides an experiential learning environment for students to prepare for careers in the entertainment and media industries, including NYU courses from multiple schools, industry internships, and a range of opportunities to build relationships and connections in LA's artistic and business communities.

 NYU Los Angeles is a new type of study away opportunity crafted by faculty from Abu Dhabi, Gallatin, Steinhardt, Stern, and Tisch.
 Designed for upper-level undergraduate students planning to make careers in the entertainment and media industries, NYU Los Angeles combines highly focused academic programming -- with such courses as Business Structure of the Music Industry, Movie Marketing, and Script Analysis -- with a substantial professional development component.

 NYU Los Angeles offers a tailored set of courses that provide a range of views into the entertainment and media industries in such areas as production, regulation, business, and criticism.
 The courses have been selected to be appropriate and useful for a wide range of students planning careers in these industries, whether as an artist, a producer, an analyst, or any number of other possibilities.